Alex313031/nano-win/README.md

 # Nano for Legacy Windows <img src="./assets/logo.png" width="38">

-This is a ported, standalone Windows build of [GNU Nano](https://www.nano-editor.org/), that will run on legacy Windows such as Windows 2000, XP, 2003, Vista, and 7!
+This is a ported, standalone build of [GNU Nano](https://www.nano-editor.org/) for legacy Windows — running all the way down to **Windows NT 4.0** (NT 4.0, 2000, XP, Server 2003, Vista, and 7)!
+It can also build static Linux binaries.

 ## About

 Nano is a famous, easy-to-use and handy commandline text editor, traditionally for UNIX/Linux systems.

-The main Win32 support code (in [this patch](./patches/nano-win32.patch)) is based on [this repo](https://github.com/lhmouse/nano-win), but unlike that repo, which uses an entire patched nano source tree, this repo prefers using separated patch files and downloading + patching sources, which is also needed for patching [ncurses](https://invisible-island.net/ncurses/) for Windows 2000+ support.
+The main Win32 support code (in [this patch](./patches/nano/nano-win32.patch)) is based on [this repo](https://github.com/lhmouse/nano-win), but unlike that repo, which uses an entire patched nano source tree, this repo prefers using separated patch files and downloading + patching sources, which is also needed for patching [ncurses](https://invisible-island.net/ncurses/) for Windows NT 4.0+ support.

 <table>
   <tr>